Photo of many batteries

 Pots and pans

 Donate to charity.
-Alternatively, if the pots and pans are essentially metal put in a separate pile with other metals for your bulky goods general clean up so they can go to metal recycling.
+If the pots and pans are essentially metal put in a separate pile with other metals for your bulky goods general clean up so they can go to metal recycling or take to Kimbriki for metal recycling.

 Printer cartridges